Etejerina/a-walk-in-python/day_3.md

 ## Tuples

 Just like lists, tuples are intended to store multiple values in one variable, with the difference that tuples are **immutable**.
-This means that can not be changed.
+This means that cannot be changed.

 ```python
 a_tuple = ('Pearl jam', 'guitar', 10, True)